Is Gen AI Approaching Bubble Territory?

 Big corporations have the resources to retrain their workforce.
 They can absorb the learning curve, the false starts, the inevitable productivity dips that come with new tools.

 Small businesses?
 They need digital natives who already speak AI.
 Big corporations can retrain; small ones can’t.
 Their edge comes from hiring people fluent in AI from day one.
-For them, AI isn’t hype—it’s survival.
+For them, AI fluency is cheaper to hire than to teach.

 Remember research before Wikipedia?
 You walked to a library.
 You had encyclopedia collections.
 Knowledge had friction.